onuralpozkan/react-ecommerce/README.md

 This is a react project for practice.
 It uses **Redux** for state management which used for getting products from fake api server and managing cart operations.

-It is alse uses custom hooks, **useFetch** for getting categories from fake api server.
+It is also uses custom hooks, **useFetch** for getting categories from fake api server.